 Today is my birthday.
 Last week I got to appear on an internationally broadcast television show called Penn & Teller : Fool US, now in its third season.
-The show challenges magicians to try and fool Penn and Teller and should they do so, they win not only the bragging rights of fooling the best in the business, but get to come back to Vegas and appear on their live show.
+The show challenges magicians to fool Penn and Teller and should they do so, win not only the bragging rights of fooling the best in the business, but get to come back to Vegas and appear on their live show.
 Truth be told, everyone who appears on that show is a winner.
 Getting to be on that show is like winning the showbiz lottery, just for the footage alone.
+Here’s my spot :

 Overall, the experience was excellent, no question.
 From the minute the limo picks you up at the airport to the time you walk out of the theatre, you feel like a star.
 The Penn & Teller theatre at the Rio Hotel in Las Vegas was the nicest stage I’ve ever performed on.
 All the acts agree on that.
 The production was top notch, 9 cameras and a camera on a crane.
 Crew outstanding.
-Mike Close and the legendary Johnny Thompson, over 2 rehearsals worked my set to make it TV ready and gave me some bits of business to use on the show.
+Mike Close and the legendary Johnny Thompson, (who at the time of this rewrite has passed away) over 2 rehearsals worked my set to make it TV ready and gave me some bits of business to use on the show.
 FREE advice from two of the best, most experienced magicians on the planet.
 I couldn’t pay for that kind of attention and advice.
 Truth be told, just meeting Johnny Thompson was enough.
 These production guys, yea… they mean business.
 I could never in my lifetime afford to shoot a video in a venue like this and have that kind of production value.
-Even national TV in the other countries doesn’t come close to this level of production value.
+Even national TV in the other countries doesn’t come close to this level of production.

 Some of the best magicians in the world come to perform on this show, so its nice to be in that company, though I’m acutely aware that I am NOT one of the best in the world.
 Not even close.
 Trust me.
 I know that.